fbpx

 Gara and Josh

-About this family: As parents, we have felt a strong commitment to raising our children with integrity, values and a sense of self-all things Rodeph Sholom is amazing at fostering.
-We also wanted to give our family a warm and strong knit community in such a busy chaotic city- our experience has far surpassed our expectations.
+About our family: As parents, we have a strong commitment to raising our children with integrity, values, and a sense of self–all things Rodeph Sholom School is amazing at fostering.
+We also wanted to give our family a warm and tight-knit community to rely on within this busy, chaotic city.
+Our experience has far surpassed our expectations.

 Favorite Rodeph Sholom School moment: So hard to choose!
-If we had to pick one, it would likely be the culmination of my daughter’s Kindergarten project in Central Park and the students’ recreation of the park.
+If we have to pick one, it would likely be the culmination of my daughter’s Kindergarten Central Park Project and the students’ sculptural recreation of the park.
 We also will never forget the warm welcome our older daughter received on her first day back after missing the first two months of the 2020-21 school year.
-We have the chills thinking about it!
+We get the chills thinking about it!

 אראלה וערן

-About this family: משפחה ישראלית חיפשנו קשר ליהדות בקהילה תומכת ואוהדת
+About our family: משפחה ישראלית חיפשנו קשר ליהדות בקהילה תומכת ואוהדת

 Favorite Rodeph Sholom School moment: לראות את הילדים מבטאים בביטחון את דעתם וידע שרוכשים בפני הורים ומורים. הילדים בטוחים בעצמם ולא פוחדים לנסות ולטעות. הילדים שמחים לחזור לבית ספר אחרי החופש.